-- Young Drivers Drive Faster: One of the troubling issues that parents have to contend with is their child's sense of invincibility.
+- Young Drivers Drive Faster: One of the troubling issues parents have to contend with is their child's sense of invincibility.
 Many kids and teenagers think that there is no way they could possibly suffer traumatic injuries in an accident.
 As a result, they often drive faster than their older counterparts.
 Speeding increases the chances of being involved in an accident, leading to a higher accident rate in a younger population.

 - Distracted Driving: Most people would agree that teenagers appear to be on the cutting-edge of technology; however, this also means that they could be distracted by it while driving.
 Texting and driving remove the mind, the eyes, and the hands from the act of driving.
-While the car could be moving at highway speeds, the young driver may not be in control of the vehicle.
-Texting and driving dramatically increases the risk of being involved in an accident, possibly leading to a wrongful death.
+While the car could be moving at highway speeds, the young driver may not control the vehicle.
+Texting and driving dramatically increases the risk of being involved in an accident, possibly leading to wrongful death.